 To register your child for Saplings (2 year olds) and Nursery (3 and 4 year olds) you will need to complete registration forms.
 These can be printed off from the links below, or please do pick up a full prospectus pack from Reception.

-We also ask you to complete or update a registration form for The Children's Centre, and bring these completed forms into Reception along with your child's Birth Certificate (we just need sight of this).
+We ask you to bring these completed forms into Reception along with your child's Birth Certificate (we just need sight of this).
 If your child qualifies for Two Year Old Funding, please make sure you remember to bring your eligibility letter in so that we may take a copy.

 Visiting The Lawns Nursery School

 If you would like to arrange a visit to look around the Nursery, please call us on 01767 312312 or ask at Reception.

 3 to 4 year olds, 15 hours free childcare

 All 3 to 4 year olds in England get 570 free hours per year.
 It’s usually taken as 15 hours a week for 38 weeks of the year, and it starts from the term after your child’s 3rd birthday.